fabio-montagna/PULP-HD/README.md

 STAY TUNED!

 ## Bugs Report and Clarifications.
 If you found some bugs or for any problems or questions, please contact us!
 For more information, you can read and (eventually) cite our paper:

+F. Montagna, A. Rahimi, S. Benatti, D. Rossi, L. Benini, “PULP-HD: Accelerating Brain-Inspired High-Dimensional Computing on a Parallel Ultra-Low Power Platform,” In IEEE/ACM Design Automation Conference (DAC), 2018. arXive preprint arXive: 1804.09123